wb1110/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+A token is a string of cryptic text that grants temporary authorization to a website.

 2. What steps can you take in your web apps to keep your data secure?

+Utilize JWT and protected routes.

 3. Describe how web servers work.

+A web server stores the code for different websites to be shared across the world at all times.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+post, get, put, and delete.